ibm-cloud-docs/app-configuration/ac-feature-flags.md

    - **Feature flag ID** - the feature flag ID value is auto suggested based on the entered feature name.
 You can modify the same, if needed.
 Use the **Feature flag ID** value as the identifier in your SDK or API code.
    - Optionally, define **Tags** that are required to identify with the feature flag.
    - **Description** - add a description of the feature flag, which is optional.
-   - **Type** - specify the type of the feature flag.
+   - **Flag type** - specify the type of the feature flag.
 Supported type includes: Boolean, String, and Numeric.
 For more information about flag type and default values, refer [here](#selecting-feature-flag-type).
    - **Default value** - specify the default value for the feature flag type selected.
 For more information about flag type and default values, refer [here](#selecting-feature-flag-type).
    - Optionally, you can add the feature flag to one or more collections by selecting in the **Flag availability across collections** list.
 1. Click **Create**.